opnfv/functest/docs/userguide/index.rst

   * Jenkins Build Initiated
   * security_scan.py script is called, and a config file is passed to the script as an argument.
-  * The IP addresses of each NFVi node (compute / control), is gathered.
+  * The IP addresses of each NFVi node (compute / control) are gathered
   * A scan profile is matched to the node type.
   * The OpenSCAP application is remotely installed onto each target node gathered on step 3, using upstream packaging (rpm and .deb).